nothub/debian-autoinstall/README.md

 ## Password

-The password declared by `passwd/user-password-crypted` gets discarded!
-User is prompted for a new one on first login.
+The password declared by `passwd/user-password-crypted` will be discarded!
+The user is prompted for a new password on first login.

+## Debug in VM

+While running the installer, press ctrl+alt+f4 to show `in-target` log output.